Skirt or Skirts?

 I am — honestly — in the last stages of the novel revision, and one of the picky things I worried over today was “skirts or skirt,” as in:

-Pearl took to the path with a flounce of her red skirt (skirts?) beneath her cloak that suggested the young woman she would become in a few short years…
+With a flounce of her red skirt (skirts?) beneath her cloak that suggested the young woman she would become in a few short years…

 So here goes.